Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 It is a highly individualised cosmetic procedure.
 It may be the procedure for you if you:

-• Are of normal weight range with firm skin but have excess fat deposited in certain areas of the body only.
+• Are of normal weight range with firm skin, but have excess fat deposited in certain areas of the body only.

 • Are sticking to a healthy diet plan and regularly exercising, but still cannot get rid of stubborn fat from certain areas of your body.

-• Planning to enhance your body contour.
+• Planning to change your body shape.

 A tummy tuck (Abdominoplasty) may be the right procedure if you: